toneflix/vue-component-pack/packages/vue-place-selector/README.md

 ### Styling

-`Vue CSC Selector` is simply an unstyled html `select` element, you can style with css as usual or pass an custom component to the default slot which exposes the following interface:
+`Vue Place Selector` is simply an unstyled html `select` element, you can style with css as usual or pass an custom component to the default slot which exposes the following interface:

 ```ts
 {